bloglovin/furcape/README.md

 //
 // # Form
 //
-// Should return an object specifying the input data this criterion needs.
+// Should return an object specifying the input data this critera needs.
 //
-criterion.prototype.form = function form() {
+critera.prototype.form = function form() {
   return {
     // @TODO: To be specified.
   };